Let’s create your Interior Design!

 Furthermore, you should keep the use of tabletop items to a minimum.
 Our goal in this design is to reflect simplicity.

-Shabby Chic Design Style
+Shabby Chic Design Interior Styles

 To you, the first appeared thing in this interior design form should be that furnishings are chosen by their appearance of age and signs of wear and tear.
 Or where new items are painted with watered down color or a faux paint finish.
 To simulate a distressed look and the appearance of an antique.